dfinity/ic-pub-key/HACKING.md

 # Hacking

-This document lists information useful for development and deployment purpose.
+This document lists information useful for development and deployment purposes.

 ## Table of content